mlibrary/about-vermont/src/content/journal-proposals.md

 * Appoint and sustain a diverse editorial board, a subset of which makes up the journal subcommittee, to complete the work of developing, launching, and maintaining continuous publication of the journal.
 * Maintain a rolling publication schedule.

 UVM Press journal partnerships begin with a proposal process and are formalized with a Memorandum of Understanding signed by representatives of the society and of the UVM Press.
-Affiliation with the University of Vermont is not a requirement for proposals to or publishing with the UVM Press.

 ## The Benefits of Diamond Open Access Journal Publishing with the UVM Press